 To keep knees healthy, it’s important to exercise regularly (including a good warm-up to help prevent injury), maintain a healthy weight, and wear shoes that provide good support.
-Since oxidative stress can also damage joints, leading to age related joint issues, taking steps to add in foods rich in antioxidants and reducing oxidation can be beneficial.
-These steps may include quitting smoking, reducing alcohol consumption, and finding ways to minimize stress.
+Since oxidative stress can also negatively affect joints, taking steps to add in foods rich in antioxidants and managing oxidation can be beneficial.
+These steps may also include quitting smoking, reducing alcohol consumption, and finding ways to minimize stress.

 It’s important to understand that there are no specific vitamins or dietary supplements which have been studied for their role in preventing or addressing cracking joints.
 However, if you’d like to prioritize joint health, certain supplements are associated with supporting joint health.
-So, while there’s no specific supplement for cracking knees, these may be helpful in providing the nutrition and support that joints, including your knees, need.
+So, while there’s no specific supplement for cracking knees, there are some that may be helpful in providing the nutrition and support that joints, including your knees, need.

-Let’s explore some of the vitamins and other supplements that can be beneficial in supporting bone and joint health.
+Let’s explore some of the vitamins, minerals, and other supplements that can be beneficial in supporting bone and joint health.

 Turmeric is a spice that is often found in Indian dishes like curry.
-It can be added to meals, although supplements like Care/of’s Turmeric, which uses the full spectrum of the plant root, are also available.
-Turmeric contains curcumin, which there is evidence to support its benefit in protecting human joint cells known as chondrocytes.
+It can be added to meals, although supplements like Care/of’s Turmeric supplement, which uses the full spectrum of the plant root, are also available.
+Turmeric contains curcumin, and there is evidence to support its benefit in promoting healthy human joint cells, known as chondrocytes.
 It also contains properties that may have antioxidant-like benefits.

 Collagen hydrolysate is collagen that has been broken down into much more absorbable forms for the body.
-Since bones, connective tissue and cartilage all need collagen, but production slows down as we age, supplementing with collagen hydrolysate can provide needed support.
+Bones, connective tissue, and cartilage all need collagen, but collagen production in our bodies slows down as we age.
+That’s why supplementing with collagen hydrolysate can provide needed support.
 In one study, participants who consumed 10 g of collagen hydrolysate for six months reported an improvement in the comfort of their knee joints.

 Glucosamine is a supplement typically made from shellfish (although some plant-based versions are now made through fermentation) that may support collagen and joint health.
 It’s particularly popular for use by athletes involved in high-impact sports, like running, but there may be some potential side effects, such as digestive discomfort.
 Doses that have been studied typically top out at about 3000 mg.

-Methylsulfonylmethane is a chemical with the shortened name MSM, and it may be helpful in reducing joint discomfort caused by exercise.
-One study showed a reduction in pain, while another provided evidence of reduced production of reactive oxygen and nitrogen species, which contributes to damaging oxidation.
+Methylsulfonylmethane is a chemical with the shortened name MSM, and it may be helpful in managing joint discomfort caused by exercise.
+One study showed a boost in joint comfort, while another provided evidence of reduced production of reactive oxygen and nitrogen species, which contributes to potentially damaging oxidative stress.

 Boswellia is actually the plant that frankincense is made from, and the extract is a common herbal therapy, particularly in Eastern medicine.
 It’s been shown to promote joint comfort.
 There’s evidence that Boswellia also helps to manage oxidative stress.
 In one study, participants experienced greater joint flexibility when taking a Boswellia extract supplement for eight weeks.

-While supplements may help to support joint health, there are other lifestyle habits that can be just as important to maintaining healthy knees.
+While supplements may help to support joint health, there are other lifestyle habits that can be just as important to maintaining optimal health including healthy joints like the knees.
 These include: